mrismanaziz/Reforestation/README.md

-## What type of music do balloons hate?
-Pop music!
+## What do you get when you cross a rabbit with a water hose?
+Hare spray.